zzm634/typeorm-no-arp/docs/migrations.md

 }
 ```

-Here we setup three options:
+Here we setup two options:

 -   `"migrationsTableName": "migrations"` - Specify this option only if you need migration table name to be different from `"migrations"`.
 -   `"migrations": [/*...*/]` - list of migrations need to be loaded by TypeORM